Neutral Helium Microscopy (SHeM): A Review: 3D imaging

 \section{3D imaging}

 Perhaps the most interesting perspective for SHeM is the potential to do true-to-size 3D imaging on the nanoscale: a nano-stereo microscope.
-The first 3D helium microscopy images were obtained by Myles et al~\cite{myles2019taxonomy}, by measuring the displacement of particular points of an image when the sample is rotated by a given known angle.
+The first 3D helium microscopy images were obtained by Myles et al.~\cite{myles2019taxonomy} in 2019.
+The 3D images were obtained by measuring the displacement of particular points of a 2D image when the sample was rotated by a given known angle, so called stereophotogrammetry

-To avoid the point-by-point selectrion Lambrick and Salvador et al developed a theoretical framework for Heliometric Stereo, an extension of Photometric stereo to helium microscopy \cite{lambrick2021true}.
-Due to helium microscopy images taken in an ortographic projection and constructed by imaging the sample point by point, photometric stereo can be easily translated to helium and it has an even easier practical implementation as the image acquisition conditions are highly controlled.
+To avoid having to map individual sample points in different images, Lambrick and Salvador et al. in 2021 developed a theoretical framework for Heliometric Stereo, an extension of Photometric stereo to helium microscopy \cite{lambrick2021true}.
+The difference between stereophotogrammetry and photometric stereo is that in photometric stereo the 3D structure is recovered using variations in the intensity signal rather than geometrical displacement of the imaged points.
+Due to the fact that helium microscopy images are taken in an ortographic projection and constructed by imaging the sample point by point, photometric stereo can be translated to helium in an easy implementation as the image acquisition conditions are highly controlled.

 Heliometic stereo is based on the fact that the intensity signal measured in detectors placed in different angles will be different and depend on the tilting angle of the imaged surface.
 This dependency with the scattering distribution is both a curse and a blessing: on the one hand, for heliometric stereo to be implemented straightforwardly one must know the distribution.
 On the other hand, however, heliometic stereo sets the perfect conditions for estimating this distribution when it is unknown as it samples it for a variety of scattering angles \cite{lambrick_multiple_2020, lambrick_ray_2018,lambrick2021true}.